NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 As the training component of NVIDIA Merlin Open Beta (Fig. 1), HugeCTR is a recommender specific framework which is capable of distributed training across multiple GPUs and nodes for Click-Through-Rate (CTR) estimation.
 Its key missions are high-performance and ease-of-use.
 The rest of this documentation is organized as follows.
-We first summarize the changes in version 2.2.1 since the 2.2 release.
+We first summarize the changes in version 2.3.
 Then we describe HugeCTR architecture and what kinds of models it can support, whilst illustrating how to use it.
 In the final section, we compare its performance quantitatively with Tensorflow CPU/GPU.